Join (SQL): Outer join

 No implicit join-notation for outer joins exists in standard SQL.

-A Venn diagram representing the left join SQL statement between tables A and B.

 Left outer join

 The result of a left outer join (or simply left join) for tables A and B always contains all rows of the "left" table (A), even if the join-condition does not find any matching row in the "right" table (B).
 This means that if the ON clause matches 0 (zero) rows in B (for a given row in A), the join will still return a row in the result (for that row)—but with NULL in each column from B. A left outer join returns all the values from an inner join plus all values in the left table that do not match to the right table, including rows with NULL (empty) values in the link column.

 For example, this allows us to find an employee's department, but still shows employees that have not been assigned to a department (contrary to the inner-join example above, where unassigned employees were excluded from the result).

 Example of a left outer join (the OUTER keyword is optional), with the additional result row (compared with the inner join) italicized: